German nationalism in Austria: During the Second Republic (since 1945)

 By contrast, Jörg Haider's assumption of party leadership in 1986 was considered a triumph by the German nationalist faction.
 However, Haider's right-wing populism did not stress pan-Germanist traditions, as doing so would have cost votes.
-In 1987, only six percent of Austrian citizens identified themselves as "Germans".
+In 1987, only six per cent of Austrian citizens identified themselves as "Germans".
 While Haider had branded Austrian national identity as an ideological construct, going so far to refer to it as a "monstrosity" (Mißgeburt) in 1988, he launched the "Austria First" petition in 1993, and claimed two years later that the Freedom Party was a "classical Austrian patriotic party", expressly renouncing his earlier "monstrosity" statement.
 The influence of German nationalism was still present, however, and could be seen in hostile actions against Slavic minorities in Austria, such as in conflicts over bilingual road signs with the Carinthian Slovenes, along with hostility to immigration and European integration.
 Traditional Greater German ideas have therefore been replaced by a German-Austrian concept (i.e. only considering Austrians of German origin and tongue as "real" Austrians).
 This may be summarised as an "amalgamation of traditional German nationalism with Austrian patriotism".

 Presently, the pan-Germanist wing is only a minor faction within the Freedom Party.
-In 2008, fewer than seventeen percent of the Freedom Party's voters questioned the existence of a unique Austrian national identity.
+In 2008, fewer than seventeen per cent of the Freedom Party's voters questioned the existence of a unique Austrian national identity.
 German nationalists, including Andreas Mölzer and Martin Graf, now refer to themselves as "cultural Germans" (Kulturdeutsche), and stress the importance of their identity as ethnic Germans, in contrast to the distinct Austrian national identity.
 In 2006, FPÖ members of parliament reaffirmed the party's root in the pan-Germanist tradition, at least symbolically, by wearing blue cornflowers in their buttonholes, along with ribbons in Austria's national colours (red and white), during the initial meeting of the National Council.
 This caused controversy, as the media interpreted the flower as a former Nazi symbol.

+The Austrian National Democratic Party (NDP) ran in the 1970 legislative election, receiving 2,631 (0.1%) of the votes cast.
+It advocated the Anschluss of Austria into Germany.
+The (NDP) leader Norbert Burger ran in the 1980 presidential election "for a German Austria", gaining 140,741 votes (3.2%).
+The party would be banned by 1988.